 - internal/external candidates both considered

-The MSK Cancer Center Diversity Away Elective in Oncologic Imaging is a one-month, in-person away elective in the Department of Radiology for second-year radiology residents from underrepresented backgrounds in medicine and radiology.
-Trainees will gain exposure to the field of oncologic imaging and opportunities within that field, including our own fellowship programs, while rotating through subspecialities — body, breast, neuro, IR, molecular imaging, and imaging therapeutics — and participating in lectures, seminars, and conferences geared toward fellows, observers, and rotating Weill Cornell residents.
-They will also be assigned a faculty mentor for the month.
+The Oncologic Imaging elective is a four-week elective in the Department of Radiology for second-year radiology residents in medicine and/or radiology.
+Trainees will gain exposure to the field of oncologic imaging and opportunities within the field, including MSK’s fellowship programs, while rotating through subspecialities — body, breast, neurology, interventional radiology, molecular imaging, and imaging therapeutics — and participating in lectures, seminars, and conferences geared toward fellows, observers, and rotating Weill Cornell residents.
+Trainees will also be assigned a faculty mentor for the month.